Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect

 We are now ready to explicitly write down the general spin-statistics relation:

-which generalises Eq.(\ref{braiding}) and gives the phase obtained by adiabatically braiding a cluster of $k_1$ quasiholes, around a cluster of $k_2$ quasiholes.
-Here $\eta_1$ and $\eta_2$ parametrize the deformation of the quasiholes and $\bar S_{k_i,\eta_i}$ denotes the intrinsic spin of the cluster $k_i$ with deformation $\eta_i$, coming from the CHS angular momentum.
-If the $k_1$-stack is rotationally invariant, we get $\bar S_{k_1,\eta_1=0}=s_{k_1}^{topo}$ in Eq.(\ref{topological spin}), but in general a non-trivial internal structure (e.g. deformed by the CHS metric) can give additional corrections: $\bar S_{k_1,\eta_1}=s_{k_1}^{topo}+\delta s_{k_1}$.
-This can change the braiding phase if braiding also involves the rotation of the quasiholes about their center of mass, reflecting the intrinsic geometric degree of freedom within each CHS (see Fig.\ref{CHS am}d-e).
+giving the phase obtained by adiabatically braiding a cluster of $k_1$ quasiholes around a cluster of $k_2$ quasiholes.
+Here $\eta_1$ and $\eta_2$ parametrize the deformation, or the internal structure of the quasiholes; $\bar S_{k_i,\eta_i}$ denotes the intrinsic spin of the cluster $k_i$ with deformation $\eta_i$.
+For rotationally invariant $k_1$-stack, we get $\bar S_{k_1,\eta_1=0}=s_{k_1}^{topo}$ in Eq.(\ref{topological spin}).
+However, Eq.(\ref{general SSR}) also includes the effect of the internal quasihole structure, encoded in parameters $\eta_1$ and $\eta_2$, which may present an additional contribution to the measured statistics (see subsequent section).